Directors, staff and trustees of small charities often have responsibility over a number of areas of which they have little or no expertise.

 This course is open to all Pears Grantees and aimed at anyone with little or no previous financial experience but who have financial responsibilities in their charities and need to understand and interpret financial information.
 It would especially suit charity directors, staff and trustees.

-This course will be delivered over two half-day sessions on 8 November and the 22 November 2018, each with a different focus.
+This course will be delivered over two half-day sessions on 5 March and 19 March 2020, each with a different focus.

 Attendees are expected to attend both.